Kiribath Vehera

 Kiribath Vehera is situated in the ancient sacred city of Anuradhapura, Sri Lanka.
 The remains of this vihara shows that it is 9 metres (30 ft) in height and the circumference is 132.5 metres (435 ft).
 The date of construction and the king who built it, is unknown.
-In close proximity to this are the ruins of an image house.
+Nearby, are the ruins of an image house.
 There is controversy whether the Pattamaka Chetiya built by King Devanampiyatissa is one and the same.